Supporting labour migration and mobility between North Africa and Europe

 Country: Egypt, Morocco, Tunisia

-Partner: The programme is jointly implemented by the International Labour Organization (ILO), the International Organization for Migration (IOM), the Belgian development agency ENABEL, French Office for Immigration and Integration (OFII), Implementing partners in Germany: Federal Employment Agency
+Partner: International Labour Organization (ILO), International Organization for Migration (IOM), Belgian development agency ENABEL, French Office for Immigration and Integration (OFII), Implementing partners in Germany: Federal Employment Agency

 Overall term: 2019 to 2023

-Partner institutions for labour migration in Egypt, Morocco and Tunisia are capable of shaping safe, development-oriented labour migration and mobility with Germany.
+Labour migration institutions in Egypt, Morocco and Tunisia promote safe and development-oriented labour migration with Germany.

 The project takes a holistic approach to training and employment for migrants.
 It does so by operating in four fields of action: